jeremiahflaga/jeremiahflaga.github.io-OLD/resume/sections/learning-philosophy.md

 Then a few years later, my focus moved into trying to master specific frameworks and libraries.

-But then I heard Uncle Bob Martin saying that software development has not changed in the last 40 years.
-And I heard Mattias Petter Johansson's [advise for programmers:](https://medium.com/humans-create-software/staying-relevant-as-a-programmer-e9f18b1b0e43)
+But then I heard Uncle Bob Martin saying that software development [has not changed in the last 40 years](http://blog.cleancoder.com/uncle-bob/2012/12/19/Three-Paradigms.html).
+I also heard Mattias Petter Johansson's [advise for programmers:](https://medium.com/humans-create-software/staying-relevant-as-a-programmer-e9f18b1b0e43)

 > "... **learn the stuff that doesn’t change around a lot**.
 Learn the fundamentals that we figured out in the 70s and that have been true since.
 Learn programming in general.
 Don’t be a better Angular programmer, or even a better JavaScript programmer — just be a better programmer, period."